microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

     ```

     If you get memory errors, try reducing the batch size.
 You can find the recommended batch sizes for ORT and PyTorch [here](azureml-notebooks/run-finetuning.ipynb###Creat-Estimator).
+    If the flags enabling evaluation and the evaluation data file are passed, the training is followed by evaluation and the perplexity is printed.